 The County provides a curb-to-curb van service in Punta Gorda.
 Twenty-four hours' notice is required.
 People age 60 or better ride for $1.00.
 A separate program offers rides to medical centers, pharmacies, grocery stores and other similar destinations.
 Charlotte County Airport is in Punta Gorda and is serviced by AllegiantAir.

 The senior services division of Charlotte County offers a number of services, including help with household chores, congregate meals, counseling, health support, a 24-hour medical alert system, home delivered meals, emergency home repairs, legal services, nutrition counseling and more.
 It also provides rides to grocery stores, medical offices and pharmacies, and it has a dial-a-ride service.

 Retirement in Punta Gorda does have a few drawbacks.
-Home insurance rates are high, and more hurricanes are always a possibility.
-Part-time residents flood the city in the winter, creating traffic congestion and filling up cafes, stores and nearly everything else.
+Home insurance rates are high, and more hurricanes will come.
+Part-time residents descend on the city in winter, creating traffic congestion and filling up cafes, stores and nearly everything else.

 Even with these downsides, retirees keep coming to this quiet coastal city, and many residents consider Punta Gorda one of Florida's best kept secrets.
 Boaters and golfers in particular love it, but so do people who desire a warm weather waterfront destination with little crime and the feeling of Old Florida mixed with a bit of the new.
 Punta Gorda is a great retirement spot!